MacLemon/CongressChecklist/README.md

 	- DECT phone (for the local wireless phone network avilable at many CCC events)
         - Be sure to register your extension number at [Eventphone][2] prior to the event.
         - Check if your DECT model is [compatible with Eventphone][31]
-- SIM cards (your usual one, local german SIM, CCC SIM)
+- SIM cards (your usual one,european SIM [no roaming fees inside EU], CCC SIM)
 - Apple certified SIM eject tool™ (aka bent paperclip) to swap SIM cards

 - Smart Watches